Cardiac Function Tutorial

 - What is preload on a cardiac chamber, and what determines preload?

 - What is the length-tension relationship for cardiac muscle and how do changes in preload affect this relationship?

 - Explain using Frank-Starling curves and ventricular pressure-volume loops how changes in preload affect ventricular stroke volume.

-- What is the afterload on the left ventricle and what determines afterload?
+- What is the afterload on the left ventricle, and what determines the afterload?

 - Explain using force-velocity curves how changes in afterload affect ventricular stroke volume.

 - How do changes in afterload affect Frank-Starling curves and ventricular pressure-volume loops?